 Anthony's primary research interest is on the state of matter inside the superdense interiors of neutron stars.
-By considering radio pulsar timing data and gravitational waves, Anthony has shown how the transport coefficients and equation of state of bulk nuclear matter can be constrained through observations of the recovery of a pulsar after a timing glitch.
 He is also interested in terrestrial superfluids, where his modeling of superfluid neutron and proton condensates has also been successfully applied to explain liquid helium experiments.